 This would ensure that the investor has a manageable portfolio of good stocks, which would have a higher probability of creating wealth over the long term.

 5) A stock is a very small portion of the portfolio:

 I believe that in such scenarios, the investor should pray that the stock price of this company falls to attractive levels so that she can put additional investments in it to make it a reasonable portion of her portfolio.
-Otherwise, the investor should consider selling this stock, as the cost-benefit ratio of the efforts put to monitor a small investment might not left the return that might accrue from it.
+Otherwise, the investor should consider selling this stock, because the efforts put to monitor a small investment might be much more than the return that might accrue from it.

 This concludes the current article in which we discussed the various factors, which should help the investor take ‘sell decision’ about her stocks.